-"Jayne Mitchell sings with honesty in a pure, yearning voice that conveys a range of emotions from longing and sadness to feisty determination.
+"Jayne Russell sings with honesty in a pure, yearning voice that conveys a range of emotions from longing and sadness to feisty determination.
 Her songs come from her experiences and are written with an aim to create an understanding and compassion between herself and her listeners -- a clear and true voice singing about things that we always need reminding about: love, loss, time passing and finding your way once again."

 Jeni Hankins and Billy Kemp, Jeni & Billy